KeplerGO/kadenza/README.md

   -h, --help     show this help message and exit
 ```

+### Caveats

+There are two main caveats to be aware of:
+ * The present version does not set all header keywords exactly as they would
+   appear in an official product.
+In particular, the WCS keywords are
+   untested.
+ * This tool does *not* calibrate the data at all, it merely serves to
+   transform the raw pixel counts into a FITS format that is similar to,
+   but not at all identical, to the official pipeline products.

 ### Contributing
 To report bugs and request features, please use the [issue tracker](https://github.com/KeplerGO/kadenza/issues) or open a pull request.